 High Churn - You can get up to 100 MB/s per VM.
 Select High Churn to use Premium Block Blob storage accounts only for Cache Storage.
 Hence, Cache storage dropdown will list only Premium Block blob storage accounts.

-Select High Churn (Public Preview).
+Select High Churn from the dropdown option.

 If you select multiple source VMs to configure Site Recovery and want to enable High Churn for all these VMs, select High Churn at the top level.

 After you select High Churn for the VM, you will see Premium Block Blob options only available for cache storage account.
 Select cache storage account and then select Confirm Selection.